-The Claflin Room Hours The Belmont Historical Society’s collections are housed in the Claflin Room of the Belmont Public Library.
+Hours For The Claflin Room The Belmont Historical Society’s collections are housed in the Claflin Room of the Belmont Public Library.
 The Claflin Room is normally open to the public and staffed by a Society volunteer on Monday and Wednesday afternoons from 2:00 to 4:00 pm and Tuesday and Thursday evenings from 7:00 to 9:00 pm.
 However, due to vacation plans, the Claflin Room will be closed the first three Wednesdays in August (August 6th, 13th, and 20th).
 It will be open on Monday afternoons and Tuesday and Thursday evenings during those weeks, and the full normal schedule will resume the last week in August.

 Historic House Plaques The Belmont Historical Society now offers owners of historical homes in the town the opportunity to obtain a handsome plaque to identify the property and its history.
 Read more about this program and download an application form.

 New Book About Belmont We are pleased to announce that the new updated edition of The Streets of Belmont and How They Were Named has been published and is now available for purchase.
 This book traces the development of what is now Belmont from its beginnings as a rural sparsely populated farm community through its incorporation as a separate town in 1859 and its steady growth and transition into the “Town of Homes” that it is today.
 The original edition has long been out of print, but Town Historian Richard Betts has completed the revision which brings the story up to the second decade of the 21st century.
 Click on Publications to learn more and to download an order form to get your own copy.